Display Bilingual:

 I fall into your arms, give me a hug

-There's no better antidote
+Because there's no better antidote

-Call me your slave, call me baby
+Call me slave, call me baby

-And please don't ignore me
+And don't ignore me, please

 Look, look at your secretary